What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 2. Packaging of the product

-For every oder you deliver, add a unique thank-you note for the buyer with a QR Code that leads to a video showing the candle-making process.
+A QR Code can help you here.
+It can lead end users to a video showing the candle-making process.
 A minor detail like that gives their purchase a unique and personalized sense.

 3. Posters and flyers